 Israel says its troops have entered Al-Shifa Hospital in Gaza City

-In a posting on social media, the Israel Defense Forces said it was launching "a precise and targeted operation against Hamas in a specified area" of the hospital complex.
-The IDF said the operation was being carried out based on intelligence information.
+In a posting on social media, Israel's military said it was launching "a precise and targeted operation against Hamas in a specified area" of the hospital complex.
+The operation was being carried out based on intelligence information, the military said.

-Israel had previously said that Hamas militants were embedded in the hospital, a claim that U.S. officials confirmed on Tuesday.
-Conditions in the hospital complex have recently worsened, as the complex has ran out of fuel to power its generators.
+Israel had previously said that Hamas militants were embedded in the hospital, a claim that U.S. officials repeated.
+Conditions in the hospital complex have recently worsened, as the complex has run out of fuel to power its generators.

 "We have information that Hamas and the Palestinian Islamic Jihad use some hospitals in the Gaza Strip, including Al-Shifa, and tunnels underneath them to conceal and to support their military operations and to hold hostages," said National Security Council spokesperson John Kirby, speaking to reporters aboard Air Force One.